janifkader/C43-Project/README.md

 ## Stock:

+Search for stock symbols from both historical data and user-added stocks where the symbol matches the search pattern (case insensitive):

 SELECT symbol FROM (SELECT DISTINCT symbol FROM Stock UNION SELECT DISTINCT symbol FROM NewDailyStock) AS all_stocks WHERE UPPER(symbol) LIKE UPPER(?)

+Get the most recent closing price for a stock by combining data from both historical and user-added tables and selecting the latest entry:

 SELECT close FROM (SELECT close, timestamp FROM DailyStock WHERE symbol = ?
 UNION ALL SELECT close, timestamp FROM NewDailyStock WHERE symbol = ?)
 AS combined_data ORDER BY timestamp DESC LIMIT 1

+Retrieve historical data for a stock, ordered with most recent data at the top within a date range, by combining records from both historical and user-added tables:

 SELECT timestamp, close FROM DailyStock WHERE symbol = ?
 AND timestamp BETWEEN ?
 AND ?
 UNION ALL SELECT timestamp, close FROM NewDailyStock WHERE symbol = ?
 AND timestamp BETWEEN ?
 AND ?
 ORDER BY timestamp

+Check if a stock's record already exists in the historical data for a specific symbol and timestamp to prevent user from overwriting it:

 SELECT 1 FROM DailyStock WHERE symbol = ?
 AND timestamp = ?

+Insert new user-added daily stock data into the table, or update existing (user-added) records if the same symbol and timestamp already exist in the table:

 INSERT INTO NewDailyStock (symbol, timestamp, open, high, low, close, volume) VALUES (?, ?, ?, ?, ?, ?, ?)
 ON CONFLICT (symbol, timestamp) DO UPDATE SET (open, high, low, close, volume) = (?, ?, ?, ?, ?)